Atropus aurochs

-Ulua aurochs, the silvermouth trevally, is a species of trevally in the family Carangidae.
+Atropos aurochs, the silvermouth trevally, is a species of trevally in the family Carangidae.
 It is found in the Indo-Pacific.

 Distribution and habitat

 The silvermouth trevally is found in the Indo-Pacific in the western and central Pacific Ocean.
 Its range is from New Guinea, northern Australia, the Philippines, and Pacific islands in the western and central Pacific Ocean.

 Description

 Adults can grow up to 50 cm.